Efficacy

 Sun icon

-• AMVUTTRA-treated patients were better able to perform activities of daily living compared with placebo-treated patients (LS mean change from baseline at 18 months was -1.5 and -9.9, respectively [p<0.001])2
+• Patients treated with AMVUTTRA were better able to perform activities of daily living compared with placebo-treated patients (LS mean change from baseline at 18 months was -1.5 and -9.9, respectively [p<0.001])2

 • 24-item scale that evaluated patient-reported ability to perform activities of daily living such as eating, bathing, dressing, and standing